opencybersecurityalliance/kestrel-lang/README.rst

 What does it mean by *hunt fast*?

-- Do not write the same TTP pattern against different data sources.
+- Do not write the same TTP pattern in different data source queries.
-- Do not write customized adapaters to connect hunt steps.
+- Do not write one-time-use adapaters to connect hunt steps.
 - Do not waste your existing analytic scripts/programs in future hunts.
-- Do construct your hunt-flow with smaller reuseable hunt-flow.
+- Do construct your hunt-flow from smaller reuseable hunt-flow.
 - Do share your hunt book with your future self and your colleagues.
 - Do get interactive feedback and revise hunt-flow on the fly.